Maareesan: Plot

-Dhayalan, known as Dhaya, is a petty thief who has been arrested multiple times but never changes his ways.
+Dhayalan "Dhaya" is a petty thief who has been arrested multiple times but never changes his ways.
 After being released from Palayamkottai prison following his latest theft, he immediately steals a motorcycle and breaks into a house in Kanyakumari.
 Inside, he finds an old man, Velayudham Pillai "Velan", chained to a window.
-To Dhaya’s surprise, the old man is not alarmed but warmly calls him “Kumar.”
+To Dhaya's surprise, Velan is not alarmed but warmly calls him “Kumar.”
 Confused, Dhaya warns him to stay quiet while he searches for valuables.

-Realizing Dhaya is not Kumar, Velan explains that he suffers from Alzheimer’s disease and his son Kumar locks him up daily before leaving for work to prevent him from wandering off.
-Velan tells Dhaya there is nothing valuable in the house but offers him ₹25,000 from his bank account if he releases him.
+Realizing Dhaya is not Kumar, Velan explains that he has Alzheimer's disease and his son Kumar locks him up daily before leaving for work to prevent him from wandering off.
+Velan tells Dhaya there is nothing valuable in the house, but offers him ₹25,000 from his bank account if he releases him.
 Dhaya agrees, and they go to a nearby ATM.
-When Dhaya notices Velan’s account holds millions of rupees, he decides to exploit him further.
+When Dhaya notices Velan's account holds 25 lakh rupees, he decides to exploit him further.
 Even after receiving the promised money, Dhaya stays with Velan under various pretexts.
-The two embark on a road trip to Tiruvannamalai to meet Velan's brother in law.
-Along the way, Velan’s memory lapses often cause him to mistake Dhaya for Kumar.
+The two embark on a road trip to Tiruvannamalai to meet Velan's brother-in-law.
+Along the way, Velan's memory lapses often cause him to mistake Dhaya for Kumar.

-Dhaya contacts his crime partner “Network” Ganesh living in Erode, who suggests he photograph Velan’s ATM cards to duplicate them and somehow obtain the PIN codes.
-Winning Velan’s trust proves difficult, as even Velan struggles to remember the codes.
-Dhaya begins to act like a friend, accompanying him to different places, and a bond slowly develops between them.
+Dhaya contacts his crime partner “Network” Ganesh, who lives in Erode.
+Ganesh suggests that Dhaya photograph Velan's ATM cards to duplicate them and obtain the PIN codes.
+Winning Velan's trust proves difficult, as even Velan struggles to remember the codes.
+Dhaya begins to act like a friend, accompanying Velan to different places, and a bond slowly develops between them.
 Meanwhile, police investigate a murder in the house where Dhaya first encountered Velan.
 The crime appears linked to a serial killer who lures victims with phone calls and switches off the device after each murder.
-Authorities begin monitoring the phone’s activity.
+Authorities begin monitoring the phone's activity.

 Later, Ganesh joins Dhaya and Velan at a party in Salem.
 Velan spikes their drinks, rendering them unconscious.
-That same night, the serial killer’s phone reactivates and the police trace it to Velan, who calls Siva Selvam, a corrupt schoolteacher to demand meeting.
+That same night, the serial killer's phone reactivates, and the police trace it to Velan, who calls Siva Selvam, a corrupt schoolteacher, to demand a meeting.
 Velan confronts Siva about sexually exploiting his underage students and kills him.
 Before dying, Siva admits he has a partner named Arun and provides Velan with his number.
-By the time police arrive, Siva is already dead and no other clues are found.
+By the time the police arrive, Siva is already dead, and no other clues are found.